Looking to get started with working out at home? Here are the best home gym essentials to get you started.

 4. Resistance Bands

 These have become a staple of most home and gym workouts, and are also one of my recommended pieces of dryland equipment for competitive swimmers.

 Frequently used for high rep sets targeting the glutes (if my Instagram feed is anything to measure this off of), resistance bands are also super useful for activation work, core strength (try pulling your arms apart while doing dead-bug legs!), and even pull-aparts.

 Their versatility is limited only by your imagination.
-(You can also use the longer, commercial-grade rubber bands as pull-band assists.)
+(You can also use the longer, commercial-grade resistance bands as pull-band assists.)

 5. Yoga Mat